naschorr/rFormula1-Sidebar-Spoiler-Stopper/README.md

 Alternatively, just download and unzip the repo, navigate to `chrome://extensions/`, enable developer mode, and load the unpacked extension.

-You can also manually .crx by drag-n-dropping it into `chrome://extensions/`, if you'd like.
+You can also manually install the .crx by drag-n-dropping it into `chrome://extensions/`, if you'd like.

 ## Usage
 After installation, you'll see one of two different icons.